VAST-MeMeS: Characterising non-thermal radio emission from magnetic massive stars using the Australian SKA Pathfinder: VAST-MeMeS

 \section{VAST-MeMeS}

-ASKAP is 36 dish interferometer where each dish is 12m in diameter.
+ASKAP is a 36-dish interferometer where each dish is 12 metre in diameter.
 It is a survey instrument with a field of view of $\sim30$\,square\,degrees and a bandwidth of 288\,MHz.
 VAST-MeMeS is a project defined under the ASKAP Variables And Slow Transients (VAST) survey \citep{murphy2013}.
 VAST is dedicated to untargeted searches for transients/variables at timescales $\sim \mathrm{minutes} $ to years.
 The survey's strategy is to observe chosen patches of the sky at multiple epochs over the frequency range of 743.5--1031.5 MHz (central frequency of 887.5 MHz), each such epoch has a duration of 12 minutes.
-Thus, the radio continuum images from different epochs can be compared to detect variable sources.
+This is significantly smaller than the rotation period of the fastest magnetic hot stars known \citep[$\approx 12$ hours, e.g.][]{grunhut2012b}.
+Thus, the radio continuum images from different epochs can be compared to detect variable sources (rotational modulation).

 We used data that are publicly available in the ASKAP data archive known as CSIRO ASKAP Science Data Archive (CASDA\footnote{\url{https://research.csiro.au/casda/}}).
 These data include observations with a range of integration times and central frequencies.
 Some observations are a few minutes while some are up to 12 hours.
 The most common integration time is $\sim15$ minutes due to VAST and the Rapid ASKAP Continuum Survey \citep[RACS;][]{mcconnell2020}.
 The ASKAP frequency band is 288 MHz wide and the central frequency can range of $\sim800$\,MHz to $\sim1700$\,MHz.